kumarlabgit/ESL-PSC/README.md

 https://orthomam.mbb.cnrs.fr/#

 OrthoMaM v10: Scaling-Up Orthologous Coding Sequence and Exon Alignments with More than One Hundred Mammalian Genomes Celine Scornavacca, Khalid Belkhir, Jimmy Lopez, Rémy Dernat, Frédéric Delsuc, Emmanuel J P Douzery, Vincent Ranwez Molecular Biology and Evolution, Volume 36, Issue 4, April 2019, Pages 861–862

+## Troubleshooting ##

+Problems with the inputs can cause segmentation fault errors in the ESL preprocess step.
+Here are some common causes of problems:
+1. An incorrect file path.
+It is recommended to use absolute file paths.
+Dragging the file icon onto the terminal window is a good way to make sure the path is entered correctly.
+2. Misspelling a species name.
+It is recommended to copy and paste the species identifiers from the alignment file when you set up your species groups file.
+It's easy to miss a slight spelling error.
+3. Having an extra blank new line in one of the input files.
+4. having a duplicate alignment file name.
+5. It is very easy to miss adding a ".txt" or other extension to one of the files names in the run command.

 ## Demo ##
 You can run an ESL-PSC analysis of the C3/C4 trait with the included chloroplast data by following the steps below: